jbrowning824/week1-challenge/README.md

 **WHEN I** view the title element
 **THEN I** find a concise, descriptive title

-## Placeholder for ReadMe Best Practices
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
-- What makes your project stand out?

 ## Completed:
 - Updated div tags to semantic tags.
 - Updated CSS to match adjustments.